keepthrifty/keepthrifty.github.io/_posts/2016-09-18-the-price-of-an-extra-day.md

 <div id="post-closing"></div>

-# Announcement - Launching Calculators Page #
+# Announcement - Easy Link to Calculators #

-I anticipate creating more calculators like these in the future, so I've created a [Calculators Page](/calculators/) where I'll put any that I come up with.
+I anticipate creating more calculators like these in the future.
+People who want a quick way to find them can head to the archives and look at [all the posts tagged "Calculators"](/tags/#calculators).
 If you have any suggestions for calculators you'd like to see, I'd love it if you'd shoot me an e-mail at [chris@keepthrifty.com](mailto:chris@keepthrifty.com)!

 # Spreadsheet Teaser #